dustinjoe/Deepfakes-Audio-Materials/README.md

 ## Introduction

 ### Key Concepts
+Voice Verification: an innovative biometric technology that allows you to use your unique voiceprint to access your accounts when you call Wells Fargo.
+Voice Verification is simple because it makes your voice your password (https://www.wellsfargo.com/privacy-security/voice-verification/).

 Voice Conversion: modify the speech of a source speaker and output speech sound like that of another target speaker without changing the original linguistic information.

 Voice Clone:

 ### General Architecture